MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/use-NDI-in-meetings.md

 The banner has a link to the [Microsoft privacy policy](https://aka.ms/teamsprivacy).

+> [!NOTE]
-[!NOTE] NDI is activated per session only.
-On next login user must activate it before using NDI.
+> NDI® is activated per session only.
+On the next login, the user must activate it before using NDI®.

 ## Supported locales and user types